JeffersonLab/clas12root/README.md

 #To use the CCDB interface
 export CCDB_HOME /Where/Is/ccdb
 source ${CCDB_HOME}/environment.csh
-#To use clasqaDB interface
+#To use clas12-qadb interface
-export QADB /Where/Is/clasqaDB
+export QADB /Where/Is/clas12-qadb
 ```

 ## To install